Quality of Influential Content and Friends Over Quantity of Followers and Friends

 In 2017, I launched my disability advocate influencer page called First Former Buddy Club President on Instagram and Facebook.
 I post about my volunteer experiences, aspiring Special Education teacher journey, college life, and other disability advocate content.
 I also post other teacher and family friendly content along with uploading one blog post every Saturday or Sunday.
 While there are many cons about the social media world, social media can be used for positive purposes as well.
 I started my influencer page to make a difference in the world and spread positivity.
 While I post a decent amount of my own content, I also repost the content of other social media influencers and organizations who share the same niche as me.
 I do this to share and be inclusive of diverse perspectives, ideas, and facts.
 Overall, my content is posted to educate other social media users about awareness, acceptance, and inclusion of the disability community.
 It is also meant to educate other educators about the education field.

 Long before I became a social media influencer, I joined the social media world by getting a Facebook when I was thirteen years old in 2012.
 Then, I joined Twitter (now called X) and Snapchat when I was fifteen years old in 2013 and provided my influencer page followers with exclusive access to viewing my Snapchat stories.
 Next, I joined Instagram when I was sixteen years old in summer 2014.
 Numbers have always been a competitive part of social media for all users whether they are influencers or not.
 Numbers of followers.
 Numbers of likes.
 Numbers of comments.
 Numbers of shares.
 Numbers of views.
 So, sometimes I am envious of the number of followers, likes, comments, shares, and views that other social media influencers and users have in comparison to my influencer platforms.
 This is especially true after I got rid of and blocked many followers back in June to remove toxic people from my life.
-I thought that these people were my friends until they showed their true colors by starting to treat plenty of other individuals and I wrongfully for a while and eventually exhibited betrayal.
+I was a member of an adult social group called Legendary Family, and I thought that many of the members in this group were my friends until the majority of LF members showed their true colors by starting to treat plenty of other individuals and I wrongfully for a while and eventually exhibited betrayal.
 There were also bystanders, elitists, and people who were all about oneself along with so many other types of drama and toxicity that started to show up.
 Actions like these can also be described as "wild, immoral, self-indulgent lifestyles" and egocentric, which is known as the "ego-self" also known as one's "lower self" according to Buddha (pg. pg.
 237, 239, & 241, Silverman & Silverman 2018).
 The ableism was also very narrow-minded and "self-contained, disconnected from the whole, and limited by societal definition" (pg.
 239, Silverman & Silverman 2018).
+(FYI I am not saying that every member of LF has been guilty of these acts.
+It was not all but some LF members.)

 Related Links: